Theta Chi Remembers D-Day

 Col. William D. Bridges of the 5th Engineer Special Brigade reported, “The outstanding action of the 6th Naval Beach Battalion under heavy enemy fire contributed materially to the successful establishment of the Omaha beachhead.
 This battalion not only performed all of its own missions, but aided many other units in the accomplishment of theirs.
 But for this aid, the precarious situation of the units on the beach might have been turned into disaster.”

-It is interesting to note that The Rattle does share a bit more about Walter Ludwig’s biological brother, fellow Pi Chapter member William Alexander Ludwig (1939), though it is unclear if he also took part in the D-Day invasion with the Army.
+It is interesting to note The Rattle does share a bit more about Walter Ludwig’s biological brother, fellow Pi Chapter member William Alexander Ludwig (1939), though it is unclear if he also took part in the D-Day invasion with the Army.
 The Rattle reports that William Ludwig was awarded the Bronze Star with oak leaf clusters and the Distinguished Unit Citation.
-The Bronze Star medal is the fifth highest combat decoration of the United States Armed Forces.
-The medal may be awarded for acts of heroism, acts of merit or meritorious service in a combat zone.
-The Oak Leaf cluster is a miniature metal device worn on medals to denote subsequent decorations or awards.
+The Bronze Star medal is the fifth highest combat decoration of the United States Armed Forces and the Oak Leaf cluster is a miniature metal device worn on medals to denote subsequent decorations or awards.

 Lt.
-Thomas H. Cloke Jr. (Rho/Illinois 1943) was also involved in the D-Day invasion.
-He landed on the beach June 6, 1944 with one other soldier.
+Thomas H. Cloke, Jr. (Rho/Illinois 1943) was also involved in the D-Day invasion.
+He landed on the beach on June 6 with one other soldier.
 Their mission was to locate a position for a gun battery that was due to land later.
 Cloke and the other soldier later formed part of the anti-aircraft defense of the Normandy beachhead.

 Cloke served with his battalion in the campaigns of Normandy, Northern France, Rhineland, Ardennes, and Central Europe.
 After that, he was transferred to the 15th Army to teach the use of radar for locating enemy mortars.
 He was later attached to the Field Artillery School at Ft.
 Sill, Oklahoma, as a radar counter-mortar instructor.

 Lt.
 Cloke is also known for developing a semi-automatic anti-aircraft plotting board, for which Lt.
-General J. Lawton Collin of VII Corps awarded him the Bronze Star medal, an individual military award of the US Armed Forces.
-The medal may be awarded for acts of heroism, acts of merit, or meritorious service in a combat zone.
+General J. Lawton Collin of VII Corps awarded him the Bronze Star.
+The Bronze Star may be awarded for acts of heroism, acts of merit, or meritorious service in a combat zone.

 Frank D. Garland, Jr. (Rho/Illinois 1942) was part of an assault signal company and arrived in France with the first invasion troops.
 He was the son of Frank D. Garland, Sr. (Rho/Illinois 1910) a founder of the local fraternity that would become Rho Chapter.
 Garland, Sr. was elected to the Grand Chapter in 1939 and served as National Chaplain until his death in 1941.